hildjj/hostlocal/README.md

                               everything. (default: "localhost")
   -i, --initial               If glob is specified, run the exec command on
                               startup, before listening
-  --notAfterDays <number>     How many days is the certificate valid? (default:
+  --logFile <file>            If specified, JSON logs are written to this file --notAfterDays <number>     How many days is the certificate valid? (default:
                               7)
   -o, --open <path>           Open this path in the default browser.
 Relative